 Juggling your career with raising a family is hard enough, without the added hassle of having to scour the market for a mortgage provider who is willing to consider your unique circumstances.

 And that’s the thing.
-There are some more specialist lenders out there who offer competitive deals to single income families – it’s just a case of knowing where to look and understanding how to craft a winning application.
+There are specialist lenders out there who offer competitive deals to single-income families – it’s just a case of knowing where to look and understanding how to craft a winning application.
 They'll examine your existing mortgage and personal circumstances to provide a loan with mortgage payments you can manage.

 If you’re thinking of moving home, but you’re worried that your relatively low income will restrict your chances of getting a mortgage, read on for more information on what you can expect from the process, and why it’s important to enlist the help of one of our brokers from the very start.